 I added instructions on how to use the journal in the front, and we were done.

-I came up with a bunch of prompts and we chose one each night.
+I came up with many prompts and we chose one each night.

-- If you and I could travel anywhere in the world together, where would we go?
+- Where would we go if you and I could travel anywhere in the world together?